Robust Frequent Directions with Application in Online Learning: Introduction

 The remainder of the paper is organized as follows.
+In Section~\ref{sec:notation} we present notation and preliminaries.
 In Section~\ref{sec:introduction} we review the background of second order online learning and its sketched variants.
 In Sections~\ref{sec:rfd} and \ref{sec:ons-rfd} we propose our robust frequent directions (RFD) method and the applications in online learning, with some related theoretical analysis.
-In Section~\ref{sec:exp} we demonstrate empirical comparisons with baselines on serval real-world datasets to show the superiority of our algorithms.
+In Section~\ref{sec:exp} we demonstrate empirical comparisons with baselines on serval real-world data sets to show the superiority of our algorithms.
 Finally, we conclude our work in Section~\ref{sec:concl}.